morungos/morungos-sveltekit/src/lib/content/posts/2021-05-04-punching-out-ai.md

   Artificial intelligence has a power problem, and we need to think of it as a trickster character, one that can cause chaos and abuse, but — properly channeled — has the potential to expose and confront those abuses
-image: '/img/posts/punch-and-policeman.jpg'
-image_description: "Mr Punch and the Policeman from Daniel Hanton's Punch and Judy show"
-excerpt_separator: "<!-- more -->"
 ---
 <svelte:head><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></svelte:head>